 This budgeting tool is based on full-time enrollment and is made up of direct and indirect costs.

-- Direct costs are the expenses that are billed to the university directly to the student.
+Direct costs are the expenses that are billed to the student by the university.
 These expenses include tuition and fees, on-campus housing, meal plans, and book rentals.

 Indirect costs are expenses a student will likely incur, but will not pay to the university.
 Indirect costs vary from student to student and may include off-campus housing, transportation to and from campus, books, and personal expenses.